User Score: 5943

 --Harrison And Fisher (comic ballroom dancers) - mock serious dance with intentional blunders

-Bert Lahr tribute ("The Bert Lahr Story") with Lahr appearing in three sketches:
+"The Bert Lahr Story" with Lahr appearing in three sketches:

---Pat Harrington, Jay Villa and Rob Chambers - salute the upcomming Presidental election by singing "I Like Ike."
+--Pat Harrington, Jay Villa and Rob Chambers - salute the upcoming Presidential election by singing "I Like Ike," a song written by Irving Berlin.

---Barry Fitzgerald recites an excerpt from Abe Lincoln's second inaugural speech.
+--Barry Fitzgerald (comedian) - in a non-comic appearance, recites the final lines from Abraham Lincoln's second inaugural speech.

---Frankie Laine sings "Jezebel," "High Noon & Sunny Side of the Street."
+--Frankie Laine sings "Jezebel," "High Noon" and "On The Sunny Side Of The Street."

---Les Compagnons De La Chanson (nine man vocal group from France) - "The Three Bells."
+--Les Compagnons De La Chanson (9-man vocal group from France) - "The Three Bells."

---The Szonys (ballet team) - perform a Pas de Deux
+--The Szonys (dance team) - perform a Pas de Deux.

 --Joe E. Lewis (comedian & nightclub entertainer)